guiminoti/Synergy-Systems-API/README.md

 # Synergy Systems — Developer Portal

 Public website for the Synergy Systems API.
-Built with GitHub Pages (free).
+Built with GitHub Pages.

 ## What this repository contains